Typed topology and its application to data set: Local Horizontal Axis And Extension

 According to Lemma \ref{procedure}, each point $d\in D$ is placed at one and only one node in the surrounding tree $ST(D)$.
 Hence the indexing defined in above Definition \ref{joint} is well-defined.

-\begin{theorem} Let everything be as in Definition \ref{pqIndex}.
-Assume $X$ is $(p,q)$-uniformly typed.
+\begin{theorem} Let everything be as in Definition \ref{pqIndex}, where $p<<q\in P$.
 For a point $x\in P$ and types $p<q\in P$, there exists a sequence of $p$-surgeries $PS$ such that the combined indexing after surgeries $PS$, $index_{p,q,x}(y)$, can be extended to $A_1\cup K_1$. \end{theorem}

 \begin{proof} For the set $A_1$, by Lemma \ref{port}, there is a $port_p(A_1)$ such that (1) $A_1\subseteq p\vdash tr(port_p(A_1))$; and (2) for every two distinct $z, w\in port_p(A_1)$, both $z\not\in (p\vdash tr(w))$ and $w\not\in (p\vdash tr(z))$ are true.